-As part of the 2018 Transformational Author Experience, host Christine Kloser is providing a free Playbook with contributions by multiple authors including Susan Ariel Rainbow Kennedy, better known as SARK.
+As part of the 2018 Transformational Author Experience, host Christine Kloser provided a free Playbook with contributions by multiple authors including Susan Ariel Rainbow Kennedy, better known as SARK.

 SARK has sixteen titles in print, with two million books sold.